wowsiddanth/tp/docs/DeveloperGuide.md

 1. User closes nustracker.
 2. User opens the preferences.json file, and edits the profile color using a color hex code.
-3. System detects this change, and changes profile picture glow color.
+3. nustracker detects this change, and changes profile picture glow color.

    Use case ends.